Serve in Worship

 Peace Lutheran offers many ways to serve in worship.
 It takes all of us together to make worship happen.
 Training is available to anyone wishing to participate!

 Worship Assistant, Prayers & Communion Server - This person sings the Kyrie & Hymn of Praise, reads the prayers of the people, assists Pastor Diana with communion and dismisses the congregation at the end of worship service.
-If you do not feel comfortable singing, Stephen Jones or Pastor Diana can lead the sung parts.
+If you do not feel comfortable singing, Stephen Jones can lead the sung parts.

 Reader & Communion – This person reads the First Reading and Second Reading or Psalms and assists with communion.